 Wind power technology in the Silbitz Group

-The expansion of wind power technology is one of the most important elements in global plans to reduce further the use of fossil fuels and hazardous nuclear power.
-At the beginning of the development of wind power technology, wind turbines were still relatively small compared to the current standard, they had smaller rotor blade diameters and therefore had a much lower energy yield.
-Therefore, in the past the energy mix was very low.
-By means of continuous development and the definite plans to increase the share of wind power technology in power generation, more powerful, larger and technically more sophisticated wind turbines and components have been developed and brought into mass production.
-As a result of further developments and planning in wind power technologyboth today and in the future, the demands placed on the materials of the towers, rotor blades, gearboxes and, above all, the components of the wind turbine itself are becoming increasingly high.
-In the field of wind power technology, the Silbitz Group manufactures ready to install castings for wind turbines, including high performance and complex components made of a wide variety of materials according to your specifications and requirements.
+The expansion of wind power technology is one of the most important components of the global plans to continuously reduce the use of fossil fuels and hazardous nuclear power.
+At the beginning of the development in wind power technology, the wind turbines were still relatively small compared to today’s standard, had smaller rotor blade diameters and therefore a much lower energy yield.
+Thus, the energy mix in the past was very low.
+Through continuous development and defined plans to increase the share of wind power technology in power generation, more powerful, larger and more technically sophisticated wind turbines and components have been developed and brought to series production.
+Due to further developments and plans in wind power engineering, even higher demands will be placed on the material of the towers, the rotor blades, the gearbox and, above all, on the components of the wind power plants themselves.
+In the field of wind power technology, the Silbitz Group manufactures ready-to-install cast parts for wind turbines, according to your specifications and requirements, including heavy-duty and complex components made of a wide variety of materials.

-- Numerous other applications ranging from 20 kg up to 45 t
+- Numerous other applications ranging from 20 kg to 45 tons

 Individual components for wind power technology

-In the field of wind power technology, the Silbitz Group manufactures for you bearing housings, clutch housings, gearbox housings, main rotor shafts, rotor hubs and machine carriers with a respective unit weight of 0.5 to 45 tonnes.
-The material of the individual components consists of for example EN-GJS-400-18LT, a cast iron with spheroidal graphite and EN-GJS-500-14 a solid solution hardened material.
-All components for wind power technology can be mechanically machined for delivery and can also be provided with a high quality coating.
+The Silbitz Group manufactures bearing housings, coupling housings, gearbox housings, main rotor shafts, rotor hubs and machine carriers with a respective unit weight of 0.5 to 45 tons in the area of wind power technology.
+The material of individual components consists, for example, of EN-GJS-400-18LT, a spheroidal graphite cast iron and of EN-GJS-500-14, a mixed-crystal-strengthened material.
+Upon delivery, all components for wind power technology can be mechanically processed and also provided with a high-quality coating.

-According to the publications of the Federal Association for Wind Energy, in the years 1985 to 2015 alone, the hub height of the largest wind turbines has increased by 3.8 times from 40 metres to up to 152 metres.
-The diameter of the rotor blades has increased by 6.5 times.
-Today, they now have a diameter of about 160 metres.
-With these large wind turbines, extremely high forces and loads are created, which have to be carefully integrated into the design process of this modern wind power technology, especially when considering the safety of humans and animals.
-While in 1985 the largest wind turbine with a rotor diameter of 20 metres and a power of 80 kilowatts produced 95 megawatt hours of electricity, in 2015 this had increased to 7,000 watts power with 15,000 megawatt hours.
+According to the publications of the Federal Association for Wind Energy, the hub height of the largest wind turbines increased from 40 meters by 3.8 times to up to 152 meters within the years 1985 and 2015.
+The diameters of the rotor blades have grown by 6.5 times.
+Meanwhile, they have a diameter of about 160 meters.
+These large wind turbines generate extremely high forces and loads, which must be carefully considered in the design of this modern wind power technology, especially for the safety of humans and animals.
+While in 1985, the largest wind turbines, with a rotor diameter of 20 meters, produced 95 megawatt hours of power at an output of 80 kilowatts, inh 2015 it was already 15,000 megawatt hours at 7,000 kilowatts.